 Source: EPRF, Financial Times

-But my point is not that traditional Value Investing will start working again.
-I think there is too much focus on low multiples that people expect Value Investors to pay.
 My main point is that Value Investing is not just picking stocks with low multiples.
 As I discussed at the beginning, Value Investing is paying less for what the business is worth.

-Other investors (including Warren Buffett and Charlie Munger) look for value that the company can generate over time.
-This depends not just on past investments, but on investments yet to be made.
+Other investors (including Warren Buffett and Charlie Munger) look for the value that the company can generate over time.
+This depends not just on past investments but on investments yet to be made.
 Capital allocation, management team, ability to innovate and other factors (not easily quantifiable) are as important as the price you pay.

-In fact, two quotes are important.
-One from Buffett and the other one from Munger.
+In fact, two quotes are important—one from Buffett and the other one from Munger.

 - ‘It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price’.